Practice overview

 • Acted (led by Roderick Cordara KC) for the claimant in a multi-million pound probate dispute involving allegations of breach trust and fiduciary duty.
 The claim concerned funds which had been misappropriated from the estate and connected secret profits.

-• Advising on the validity of a discretionary trust.
+• Advised on the validity of a discretionary trust.
 The trust had not been properly constituted, but the trust property had subsequently vested in the trustee as executor of the settlor’s estate.

 1. Placeholder